 - $5,000 for any damage to property

-Often, you’ll see companies present car insurance limits as –/–/–.
+Often, you’ll see insurance companies present limits as –/–/–.
 For the state of California example, it would look something like 15/30/5.
-Each number represents an amount in thousands of dollars’ worth of coverage.
+Each number represents an amount in thousands of dollars worth of coverage.

-States require auto insurance for good reason.
-Without liability insurance, you and the other party would have to pay for damages yourself.
-Insurance protects each party from financial ruin.
+States require car insurance for good reason.
+Without liability protection, you and the other party would have to pay for damages yourself.
+Proper coverage protects each party from financial ruin.
 If you can’t pay for damages after an accident, the other party may sue you for your assets, such as: